There are several programs to support members of the community that are impacted by PFAS contamination. Details can be found under the headings below.

 The Australian Government has committed to a number of health initiatives to assist the communities affected by PFAS contamination, in particular at Williamtown, New South Wales, Oakey, Queensland and Katherine, Northern Territory.

-The Australian Government has has commissioned the National Centre for Epidemiology and Population Health at the Australian National University to undertake an epidemiological study that will look at potential causes and patterns of health effects in the Williamtown, NSW, Oakey, Queensland and Katherine, NT communities.
+The Australian Government has commissioned the National Centre for Epidemiology and Population Health at the Australian National University to undertake an epidemiological study that will look at potential causes and patterns of health effects in the Williamtown, NSW, Oakey, Queensland and Katherine, NT communities.

 Voluntary Blood Testing Program

 The provision of alternative water supplies by Defence will be reviewed on completion of the environmental investigation, or sooner if information obtained during the environmental investigation suggests such a review is warranted.
-The project team will contact residents directly about any proposed changes to water assistance arrangements.
+The investigation team will contact residents directly about any proposed changes to water assistance arrangements.